Time-energy uncertainty relation for noisy quantum metrology: Error-correction conditions for zero sensitivity loss

 Alternatively, the above condition is equivalent to requiring that for all operators $O$,

 meaning that error operations of the form $\widehat{\mathcal{N}}^\dagger(O)$ should not have any overlap with the ``logical'' $Z_L$ operator on the qubit subspace.

-So the task of finding probe states that perfectly counter the noisy channel $\mathcal{N}$ can be formulated as ensuring the logical $Z$ Pauli operator in the logical qubit subspace spanned by $\ket+=\ket\psi$ and $\ket-\propto \ket\xi=P_\psi^\perp H\ket\psi$ is in the kernel of the complementary channel to the noisy channel.
+So the task of finding probe states that perfectly counter the noisy channel $\mathcal{N}$ can be formulated as ensuring the logical $Z$ Pauli operator in the logical qubit subspace spanned by $\lvert {+}\rangle =\lvert {\psi}\rangle $ and $\lvert {-}\rangle \propto \lvert {\xi}\rangle =P_\psi^\perp H\lvert {\psi}\rangle $ is in the kernel of the complementary channel to the noisy channel.

-Note that simply looking for zero sensitivity loss is not sufficient to find the best probe states; we still need to make sure that $\ket\psi$ has as large energy variance as possible to ensure good sensitivity.
+Note that simply looking for zero sensitivity loss is not sufficient to find the best probe states; we still need to make sure that $\lvert {\psi}\rangle $ has as large energy variance as possible to ensure good sensitivity.

-An alternative representation of the zero sensitivity loss condition can be obtained if we consider an operator-sum representation of the noisy channel in terms of Kraus operators $`{ E_k }$ as in~\eqref{z:jg7XnoGzLtS0}.
+An alternative representation of the zero sensitivity-loss condition can be obtained if we consider an operator-sum representation of the noisy channel in terms of Kraus operators $\{ E_k \}$ as in~\eqref{z:jg7XnoGzLtS0}.
 The condition~\eqref{z:zFMncm5bkXDt} is then equivalent to the condition